 Heat 1 tablespoon canola oil in a large ovenproof pan over medium-high heat.
 When oil is shimmering, add chicken, skin-side down.
 Sear until skin begins to brown, 5-6 minutes, then remove pan from heat.
 Carefully flip chicken to preserve the skin.
 Transfer pan to oven and roast until chicken is cooked through and no longer pink, 20-22 minutes.

 While chicken roasts, line a baking sheet with parchment paper.
 Cut cauliflower florets to 1-inch width, if needed.
 Add to bowl with yogurt sauce and toss to coat.
 Using a slotted spoon to allow excess sauce to drip off, transfer cauliflower to baking sheet in a single layer, spacing florets apart as much as possible.
-Roast alongside chicken until cauliflower is golden, 20-25 minutes (see Recipe Tip).
+Roast alongside chicken until cauliflower is golden, 20-25 minutes.
+If the cauliflower florets stick to the parchment after roasting, let them cool 2-3 minutes, then carefully loosen with a spatula.

 In a blender or food processor, combine agave, herbs, chopped chile, ginger, juice of remaining lime, 2 tablespoons canola oil, and .25 teaspoon salt, then blend until smooth.
 Alternatively, combine finely minced herbs and chile in a small bowl, then stir in remaining ingredients.
 Plate roasted cauliflower, spinach rice, and chicken, and drizzle over chutney.
 Dig in!